-Cost includes a complimentary glass of champagne, full tea and coffee service, as well as a range of delectable sweet and savoury treats.
+Cost includes unlimited champagne, full tea and coffee service, as well as a range of delectable sweet and savoury treats.

 NOTE: If you have any specific dietary requirements, please email firstname.lastname@example.org at the time of your booking or at least two weeks prior to the event.